zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Gameplay Guide/newmechanics.md

 The above linked page is *rather long*, and I would suggest you read it after finishing the Mandatory Reading section.
 You certainly do not have to read it word-for-word, I did my best to describe each mod in as much detail as possible.
 You will find some entries below related to combat regardless.

+## You cannot absorb Dragon Souls or learn Words of Power until the quest "Unbound" is completed

+If Helgen is never destroyed/Unbound is never completed, you will not learn Words of Power from Word Walls.
+You will still see some of the effects when getting near, but will not actually learn the word.

+Further, slain Dragons will not relinquish their soul to you until Unbound is completed/Helgen is destroyed.
+They will remain in the world, and can be absorbed when Unbound is completed.

+This serves as a roleplaying gameplay change, while also preventing Words of Power from filling your Shouts menu when you will never be able to use them.

 ## When you die, you will resurrect with de-buffs instead of reloading your last save

 This mod list uses the mod ["Soul Resurrection - Injury and Alternative Death System"](https://www.nexusmods.com/skyrimspecialedition/mods/128265).
 This adds a new mechanic on death, where you will be resurrected on the spot, with a set of de-buffs that represent how you were "injured".